CrabbyFlight/CrabbyFlight/README.md

 CrabbyFlight is a web-based flight overlay editor and display system for streamers, virtual pilots, and aviation enthusiasts.
 It allows users to create live, professional-quality flight information overlays for OBS and other streaming software.
 The system is built using HTML, CSS, and JavaScript, with Firebase providing authentication and real-time data synchronization.
 All user data is stored securely under each user’s own account.

+Notable features added recently include unified frame controls (border color/width/radius) that apply across the overlay, a webcam mask generator that downloads rounded PNG masks matching your webcam size, a SimBrief importer with robust UTC parsing, and a light/dark theme toggle in the editor.

 Website: [https://www.crabbyflight.co.uk](https://www.crabbyflight.co.uk)
 Source: [https://github.com/CrabbyFlight/CrabbyFlight](https://github.com/CrabbyFlight/CrabbyFlight)